What Is Swag? Meaning, Examples, and How Businesses Use It

 Swag can take many forms, depending on your audience, budget, and brand tone.
 From wearable merchandise to premium tech, the right item varies by use case but the goal is always the same: make someone feel valued.

-Here are common swag categories that business use today:
+Here are common swag categories that businesses use today:

 Apparel: Hoodies, t-shirts, beanies, socks (which are especially popular for internal culture building and onboarding)